The latest numbers on COVID-19 in Canada for Sunday, Feb. 21, 2021

 _ British Columbia: 75,835 confirmed cases (4,538 active, 69,970 resolved, 1,327 deaths).

-There were zero new reported deaths Saturday.
-Over the past seven days there have been a total of 29 new reported deaths.
-The seven-day rolling average of new reported deaths is four.
-The seven-day rolling average of the death rate is 0.08 per 100,000 people.
+There were zero new reported deaths Sunday.
+Over the past seven days there have been a total of 24 new reported deaths.
+The seven-day rolling average of new reported deaths is three.
+The seven-day rolling average of the death rate is 0.07 per 100,000 people.
 The overall death rate is 25.78 per 100,000 people.

 There have been 1,857,754 tests completed.